Biophysically grounded mean-field models of neural populations under electrical stimulation: Materials and methods

 The BS neuron we used to estimate electric field strengths has the following parameters: The soma has a diameter of $d_s = \SI{10}{\micro\meter}$, a specific membrane capacitance of $C_m = \SI{10}{\milli \farad/\meter^2}$ and a membrane resistivity of $\rho_{s} = \SI{2.8}{\ohm\meter^2}$.
 The dendritic cable has a length of $l_d = \SI{1200}{\micro\meter}$, a diameter of $d_d = \SI{2}{\micro\meter}$ (as in the typical range of cortical pyramidal cells \cite{Radman2009, Ledergerber2010}), a membrane resistivity of $\rho_{m} = \SI{2.8}{\ohm\meter^2}$ and an axial resistivity of $\rho_{a} = \SI{1.5}{\ohm\meter}$.

-Using these parameters, an step input using an electric field with an amplitude of $\SI{1}{\volt/\meter}$ changes the somatic membrane potential by about $\SI{0.5}{\milli\volt}$ from its resting potential of $\SI{-65}{\milli\volt}$ which s in agreement with \textit{in vitro} measurements \cite{Radman2009}.
-The curves shown in Fig. \ref{fig:equivalent_electric_field} translate an electric field of a given amplitude and frequency into a corresponding input current and vice versa.
+Using these parameters, a step input using an electric field with an amplitude of $\SI{1}{\volt/\meter}$ changes the somatic membrane potential by about $\SI{0.5}{\milli\volt}$ from its resting potential of $\SI{-65}{\milli\volt}$ which is in agreement with \textit{in vitro} measurements \cite{Radman2009}.
+The curves shown in Fig. \ref{fig:equivalent_electric_field} translate an electric field of a given amplitude and frequency to a corresponding input current and vice versa.
 An increase of the mean membrane current by $\SI{0.1}{\nano \ampere}$ corresponds to an increase of the static electric field strength by $\SI{20}{\volt/\meter}$.